cincheo/jsweet/doc/jsweet-language-specifications.md

 Extending the transpiler
 ------------------------

-JSweet is an Open Transpiler.
+JSweet is an Open Transpiler from Java to TypeScript.
 It means that it provides ways for programmers to tune/extend how JSweet generates the intermediate TypeScript code.
 Tuning the transpiler is a solution to avoid repetitive tasks and automatize them.

 For instance, say you have a legacy Java code that uses the Java API for serializing objects (`writeObject`/`readObject`).
 With JSweet, you can easily erase these methods from your program, so that the generated JavaScript code is free from any Java-specific serialization idioms.